Tenancy agreements for council homes

 - Secure tenancies - for sheltered housing tenants following a one-year introductory tenancy, and for secure and assured tenants who are transferring or going through a mutual exchange

 We offer flexible tenancies to council tenants.
-These last for a period of five or ten years, and follow a one-year intoductory tenancy.
+These last for a period of five or ten years, and follow a one-year introductory tenancy.
 They offer most of the same rights as a secure tenancy - the main difference is the fixed term period.

 We offer five-year flexible tenancies to people who do not have dependent children, and ten-year flexible tenancies to people who do.

 Flexible tenancies help us make sure we are making the best use of our housing stock and that tenants live in properties that are suitable for their needs.
-A housing officer visits the property at least nine months before the end of fixed tenancy, and makes a decision as to whether or not we are going to offer the tenany another tenancy.
+A housing officer visits the property at least nine months before the end of fixed tenancy, and makes a decision as to whether or not we are going to offer the tenancy another tenancy.

 Terms and conditions